 2. Kayaking in Port Barton Bay

-The bay is well protected and generally calm, making it ideal for kayaking.
+The bay is protected and calm for kayaking.
 Most guesthouses rent single and double kayaks for ₱150–250 per hour.
-Capsalay Island is approximately 20 minutes from shore by kayak — a quiet beach with some decent snorkelling off its rocky northern point.
-The morning is calmer; afternoons can develop a light chop from the sea breeze.
+Capsalay Island — approximately 20 minutes from shore — offers a quiet beach and snorkelling at its rocky northern point.
+Morning paddling is calmer; afternoons can develop a light chop from the sea breeze.

 3. Snorkelling off the Beach

-Port Barton's main beach curves for approximately 1.5km, lined with coconut palms and beachfront restaurants.
-The beach faces west — sunsets here are spectacular and reliably so.
-No entry fee, no selfie crowds, just the sky turning orange over the islands.
-Walk to the northern end of the beach for the clearest view.
-Every restaurant on the strip has tables facing the water.
+Port Barton’s main beach curves approximately 1.5km, lined with coconut palms and beachfront restaurants.
+The beach faces west — the sunsets are consistently spectacular, no filter required.
+North beach end offers the clearest unobstructed views.

 6. Private Turtle Point Charter

-For travellers who want to visit Turtle Point without committing to the full-day island hopping tour, private bangka charters are available through guesthouses.
-Expect ₱2,500–4,000 for the boat (accommodates 4 people) for a 3–4 hour trip to Turtle Point and one snorkelling stop.
-Arrange the evening before.
+For travellers wanting Turtle Point without the full-day tour, private bangka charters are available through guesthouses.
+Cost: ₱2,500–4,000 for the boat (accommodates up to 4 people) for a 3–4 hour trip including one snorkelling stop.
+Book the evening before.

 7. Fresh Seafood Every Day

-Port Barton's restaurant scene punches above its weight for a village of this size.
-The catch of the day — tuna, snapper, barracuda, squid — is grilled with garlic and served with rice for ₱180–320.
-El Dorado Beach Restaurant at the north end and Paradiso in the centre are consistently well-regarded.
-Prices are lower than Puerto Princesa and dramatically lower than El Nido.
+Port Barton’s restaurant scene punches above its weight.
+Daily catch — tuna, snapper, barracuda, squid — is grilled with garlic and served with rice for ₱180–320.
+El Dorado Beach Restaurant (north end) and Paradiso (centre) are consistently well-regarded, with prices lower than both Puerto Princesa and El Nido.

 8. Simply Stay Longer